 - Do not over-estimate the DPI you'll need on the target device.
 Increasing this appearance property will increase the memory burden of the device.

-- Avoid pages with too many animations such as embedded Flash banners
+- Avoid pages with too many embedded animations

 - Use a GPU with enough computing power and memory to handle your 3D models